aakers24/THM/Paths/SOC1/SOC1.md

 * One of the main benefits of SIEM is that it takes logs from all of the endpoints/network *and* allows for correlation of the events, searching all of the logs, and fast investigation/response to incidents.
 This cuts down on the enormous amount of work/time that goes into managing a network and its security.

-* The logs collected on endpoints (e.g. Windows Event Viewer logs, Linux /var/log/, Webserver Logs, etc.) are ingested by the SIEM system.
+* The logs collected on endpoints (e.g. Windows Event Viewer logs, Linux /var/log/, Web server Logs, etc.) are ingested by the SIEM system.
 Common Log Ingestion techniques include:

     * Agent - A lightweight tool that is part of the SIEM system installed on the endpoint that captures the logs and sends them to the SIEM server.
-(In Splunk this is refered to as the Forwarder)
+(In Splunk this is referred to as the Forwarder)

     * Syslog - This is a protocol in which data is collected in real-time and sent to the central locale.